Behind the Work → Haws

 The market has evolved in recent years.
-A new generation of urban consumers, fanatical about indoor plants – and sharing pictures of their indoor plants – has overtaken the traditional, gardening enthusiast.
-And Haws’ design & build quality had introduced them to a wave of influencers that now champion the brand online.
+A new generation of urban consumers, fanatical about indoor plants – and sharing pictures of their indoor plants – have overtaken the traditional, gardening enthusiast.
+And Haws’ design and build quality had introduced them to a wave of influencers that now champion the brand online.

-This new audience was much more likely to buy online, eschewing bricks & mortar retailers and viewing a watering can as a lifestyle purchase, not a functional tool.
-Haws maintains a strong retail distribution network but their digital presence was antiquated.
+This new audience was much more likely to buy via digital channels, eschewing bricks & mortar retailers and viewing a watering can as a lifestyle purchase, not a functional tool.
+Haws maintains a strong retail distribution network but its digital presence was antiquated and ineffective.
 Their products were being copied, sold via third parties without permission and, as a result, their premium place in the market was heavily compromised.

 Haws’ competition could vouch for similar selling points: Heritage, durability and ‘smart’ design.
 But none could match Haws’ workmanship, quality or quintessentially English brand story.